 About UsThe Corner Farmers Market

-Our market community has been meeting at The Corner since the spring of 2013.
-The market is the brainchild of Stephen Johnson, urban farmer and proprietor of Elam Gardens just a block away from The Corner.
+The market is the brainchild of Stephen Johnson, urban farmer and proprietor of Elam Gardens just a block away from The (original) Corner.
 He contacted Mike Faucette, a 7th generation farmer and meat guy Bobby Coltrane to round out the initial offering.
 Neil Reitzel, owner of Sticks and Stones, was already purchasing local produce from the trio and offered up the parking lot for a Saturday morning market.

-Since those humble beginnings our community has come out to The Corner every Saturday for eight years.
+Since those humble beginnings, our community has come out to The Corner Farmers Market every Saturday for almost a decade.
 We’ve added more growers, makers and bakers — and grown deep roots as a neighborhood source of nourishment.

 The Corner Market is a community-run marketplace that provides customers a venue to interact directly with local growers, makers and bakers.
 We are committed to supporting the financial sustainability and food security of both our vendors and customers.
 Our goal is to improve opportunities for all in our community by promoting local economic development, increasing food access and serving as a cornerstone for community connection.